Albaugh RanchGrass Fed And Finished Beef and Lamb

 Bee Here NowSalad Greens, Radishes, Turnips, Beets

 Bee Here Now Farm was started January 2017.
-In an effort to improve our local food supply, farmer Nick Hill uses high rotation, old and new organic & sustainable farming techniques to grow high quality salad greens, micro-greens and root crops.
-Our farm is a place of unity, peace and freedom with good intentions and well being infusing into everything we grow.
+In an effort to improve our local food supply, farmer Nick Hill uses high crop rotation, ad organic, sustainable farming techniques, to grow high quality salad greens, micro-greens, and root crops.
+Our farm is a place of unity, peace, and freedom, with good intentions and well-being infusing into everything we grow.
 Nourish your body, nourish your soul.

 Black Rock BisonGrass Fed and Finish Bison